-Elisabeth Marquard is working as a postdoc at the UFZ – Helmholtz Centre for Environmental Research in Leipzig (see personal webpage at UFZ).
+Besides, Elisabeth works at the UFZ – Helmholtz Centre for Environmental Research in Leipzig (see personal webpage at UFZ).
 Her two major fields of interest are ‘biodiversity’ and ‘land consumption’.
-She has several years of experience in facilitating dialogue processes related to biodiversity-relevant questions.
-Furthermore, she has been following developments around the Convention on Biological Biodiversity (CBD) and the Intergovernmental Platform on Biodiversity and Ecosystem Services for about ten years.
+She has several years of experience in facilitating dialogue processes in the biodiversity context.
+Furthermore, she has followed developments around the Convention on Biological Biodiversity (CBD) and the Intergovernmental Platform on Biodiversity and Ecosystem Services (IPBES) for about ten years.

-For many years, she has been a team member of the Network-Forum for Biodiversity Research Germany (NeFo), and in 2018 she coordinated this project.
+She has been a team member of the Network-Forum for Biodiversity Research Germany (NeFo) for many years, and in 2018, she coordinated this project.
 In 2018, she was also involved in the ibn-project Analysis of the strategic plan 2010-2020 and the Aichi targets of the CBD to develop proposals for a post-2020 framework.

-Elisabeth Marquard studied Biology at the Free University in Berlin and at the University of Amsterdam, with special emphasis on Ecology and Evolutionary Genetics (1999–2004).
-For her dissertation at the University of Zurich, she examined biodiversity-productivity relationships in grasslands (2005–2009).
+Elisabeth studied Biology at the Free University in Berlin and at the University of Amsterdam, with special emphasis on Ecology and Evolutionary Genetics (1999–2004).
+For her dissertation at the University of Zurich, she examined biodiversity-productivity relationships in plant communities (2005–2009).
 During her PhD, she was employed at the Max-Planck Institute for Biogeochemistry in Jena and a member of the research group Jena-Experiment (funded by the German Research Foundation).
-In 2016/2017, she worked for the project “BIBS - Bridging in Biodiversity Science“at the BBIB - Berlin-Brandenburg Institute of Advanced Biodiversity Research and at the Free University in Berlin.
+In 2016/2017, she worked for the project “BIBS - Bridging in Biodiversity Science“ at the BBIB - Berlin-Brandenburg Institute of Advanced Biodiversity Research and at the Free University in Berlin.

 Elisabeth joined the ibn in 2013.